turingschool/career-development-curriculum-site/module_one/index.md

     * Week 5: [LinkedIn Profile Workshop](/module_one/week_5_storytelling_linkedin_workshop)
 * Weekly student discussion groups (see below!)

+#### Deliverables & Due Dates
+By the end of week 6:

+* Students should have LinkedIn rough draft completed and get feedback from peers
+* Students complete [end of mod self-evaluation survey](https://airtable.com/shrogjoSu2mYqqlmR) for CD team to assess support needs
+* Portfolio review that includes self-evaluation

-### Weekly Opportunities for Cohort & Community Collaboration
+### Weekly Student Discussion & Community Collaboration
 Every Wednesday afternoon, you'll meet with other students to discuss and collaborate on your professional development.
 Read through the overview on the [Homeroom Groups page](/student_discussion_groups/index) to understand what this will look like.
 Homeroom groups are with your cohort only and happen in Weeks 1-5 while Mix It Up groups are groups that are mixed across the entire student body and happen in Weeks 2 and 4.

 * [Mod 1 Homeroom Group Information](/student_discussion_groups/mod1_homeroom_discussion_prompts)